Topic-specific policies

 6. Dynamics and diversity: people, devices and services plus the associated challenges and risks, are varied and changeable.
 The home is a fairly fluid environment.

 7. Limited ability to control who may be present in/near the home and hence may be interacting with IoT devices e.g. adult residents plus children, owners, visitors, installers, maintenance people, neighbours, intruders ...
-Physically securing things against accidental or malicious interaction is difficult.
+Physically securing things against accidental or malicious interaction (e.g. someone reading the label with the default password, hitting the reset button, damaging or stealing the device) is difficult.

-8. Limited ability to manage and control IoT device and service supply chains, as well as the installation, configuration, use, monitoring and maintenance of devices and services, with little if any coordination among the parties.
+8. Limited ability to manage or control IoT device and service upstream supply chains, as well as the downstream installation, configuration, use, monitoring and maintenance of devices and services, with little if any coordination among the parties.

 < Previous standard ^ Up a level ^ Next standard >